chengduzhusiyu/ai-chat-assistant-whatsapp/README.md

 1. Send a text message to the whatsapp number +55 (88) 98147-8937 or [click here](https://wa.me/558881478937?text=Hello).

 2. The message will be forwarded to the ChatGPT API for an automatic response.
-When using the environment, please bear in mind that all sent and received messages are stored in a
+When using the environment, please bear in mind that all sent and received messages are stored in a database.
+These messages will be kept until the `/clear` command is executed to clear the hist